Toddlers and infants under 2

 With a certain amount of planning and realistic expectations, babies and toddlers are inexpensive to take on holiday!
 Until their second birthday they fly for nothing on a parent’s lap (and more often than not can be given a proper seat, except during take-off and landing), and their YSE holiday costs a mere £125 (please see below for full details).

 Looking after small children is always a huge responsibility, of course, whether one’s own or someone else's.
 Chalets, with their wooden staircases and stone fireplaces are frequently less child-friendly than one’s own home, and difficult to make entirely safe.
 Please ensure that you read the chalet descriptions very carefully.
+We cannot accept more than one baby if all the standard beds in the chalet are filled with adults/children.
 Full-time childcare is indispensable, whether from a parent, grandparent, au pair from home or nanny hired locally.

 Small children probably won’t ski, even if dad is desperate for them to start preparing now for the 2034 Winter Olympics, though from about two and a half bolder children might do a bit of gentle practice on the nursery slopes.
 They will probably enjoy a little tobogganing, which is the perfect introduction to skiing.
 Basically, small children will have a ball if there is someone with them to build snowmen, play indoors, ride around on the buses (free for everyone) and cable cars (free for under 2s), etc. Val d’Isère’s skiing nursery, The Village des Enfants, looks after children from 18 months, and any number of nannies, most of them British, are available through several different nanny agencies.